AleenAlghamdi/assignment-1/README.md

-# SWE363 - Assignment 1 - Personal Portfolio
+#Assignment 1 - Personal Portfolio

 A simple, responsive personal portfolio built with **HTML**, **CSS**, and **JavaScript**.
 The site highlights an intro, projects, skills, and a contact form, with a built‑in **light/dark theme toggle**